-World MS Day this year is officially marked on Wednesday 31 May, 2017.
-The theme for World MS Day in 2017 is #LifewithMS.
+World MS Day this year was officially marked on Wednesday 31 May, 2017.
+The theme for World MS Day in 2017 was #LifewithMS.

 A day to celebrate global solidarity and hope for the future.

 MSIF chose one of our very own MSA National Advocates, Mike, to feature in this year's campaign.
-Out of all the people nominated to take part, he is one of only 3 selected from around the world, and we aren’t surprised.
+Out of all the people nominated to take part, he was one of only 3 selected from around the world, and we weren’t surprised.
 His strategy, “Any two of three,” is a great tip to manage fatigue!